Deepanjalkumar/Design-ctf/README.md

 # Design-ctf

-# There are four basic elements in designing ctf:
+# There are basic elements in designing ctf:

 1 Docker and docker compose